openattic/openattic/documentation/developer_docs/contribute.rst

 After that you have your own |oA| fork :)

-At this point I assume you have followed the steps to set up a development system.
+At this point I assume you have followed the steps to :ref:`developer_setup_howto`.
 This means you have cloned the |oA| repository.
 In your local clone edit the Mercurial configuration file `.hg/hgrc`.
 It should contain the following three lines::